 My Mission Is To Be Your Trusted Medicare Supplement Insurance Agent

-If you are currently receiving Social Security Benefits you will be automatically enrolled in both Medicare Part A and Part B.
+If you are currently receiving Social Security Benefits before your turn 65, you will be automatically enrolled in Medicare.

-If you are not receiving Social Security Benefits you need to request your Medicare Part A and B by either going to your local Social Security office or you can apply online at ssa.gov.
+If you are not receiving Social Security Benefits when you turn 65, you need to request your Medicare by either going to your local Social Security office or you can apply online at ssa.gov.

 I would recommend you sign up for Medicare Part A (it’s free) but not Part B. If you are covered under an employer group health plan and decide to enroll in Medicare Part B, the employer plan is considered primary, not Medicare.
 The employer plan pays first, and Medicare only pays for medical services that it covers if the employer plan does not.
 Unless the employer coverage is poor, you would be paying monthly premiums to Medicare with little or no return.
-The Medicare Part B premium cost $144.60 per month, but you could pay more depending on your income.
+The Medicare Part B premium costs $148.50 per month, but you could pay more depending on your income.
 You should enroll in Medicare if your employer coverage comes from retiree benefits or COBRA.
 Medicare does not count these as active employment.

 Employer Has Fewer Than 20 Employees: the employer can require you to enroll in Medicare (both A & B).
 In this situation, Medicare is the primary insurance, not your employer’s insurance.
 You will need to get a Medicare Supplement and a prescription drug plan to fill in the gaps Medicare does not cover.
 My advice is to talk with your employer if he has fewer than 20 employees to determine if you need to sign up for Medicare.